mkane968/Text-Mining-with-Student-Papers/README.md

 In either case, page numbers and other headers will NOT be included in converted documents.

+You will also need a CSV file with metadata for each essay, including student ID and essay score.
+See data folder for example.

-Load plain text files into this script for preprocessing and cleaning: https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Uploading_and_Cleaning_Student_Essays_&_Metadata.ipynb
+Load plain text files and metadata into this script to clean and merge: https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Uploading_and_Cleaning_Student_Essays_&_Metadata.ipynb